awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 + [Share your AMI](#cloudformation-serverless-application-procedure-step-6)
 + [Submit your AWS CloudFormation product with AMI and serverless application](#cloudformation-serverless-application-procedure-step-7)

 AWS Marketplace reviews and validates your product before your listing is created\.
-We will email you if there are issues you must resolve before the offer is listed\.
+We will send you an email message if there are issues you must resolve before the offer is listed\.

 As part of fulfilling a subscription, we copy the AMIs, serverless applications, and AWS CloudFormation templates to an AWS Marketplace\-owned repository in each AWS Region\.
 When a buyer subscribes to your product, we give them access, and also notify them when you update your software\.